Skip to content

-QuaggaJS is a popular open-source barcode scanner written in JavaScript that locates and decodes various 1D barcode symbologies in the user’s camera stream.
+QuaggaJS is a popular open-source barcode scanning library written in JavaScript that locates and decodes various 1D barcode symbologies in the user’s camera stream.

 While the original project is no longer maintained, it lives on as Quagga2, which is what we’ll be using in our tutorial.